-Figure 3.2.15 - Health and Energy U-234 Concentrations in Water All Sites
+Figure 3.2.15 - Health and Energy U-234 Concentrations in Water, All Data

-Figure 3.2.16 - Health and Energy U-234 Concentrations in Water Mid Range Concentrations
+Figure 3.2.16 - Health and Energy U-234 Concentrations in Water, Mid-Range Data

-Figure 3.2.17 - Health and Energy U-234 Concentrations in Water Low Range Concentrations
+Figure 3.2.17 - Health and Energy U-234 Concentrations in Water, Low-Range Data

-3.3 External Radiation Monitoring
+3.3.
+External Radiation Monitoring

 - Health and Energy external radiation exposure rates are in fair agreement.
-Health typically reports radiation rates approximately 25% greater than Energy. - Exposure rates on the Hanford Site are consistent with historical results, and are similar to rates at locations along the Hanford perimeter and offsite locations. - Exposure rates along the Columbia River are consistent with background.
+Most results are in good agreement; however, several Energy results are either anomalously high or low, or differ from Health's results by up to 30%. - Exposure rates on the Hanford Site are consistent with historical onsite results, and are similar to historical results at locations along the Hanford perimeter and offsite locations. - Exposure rates along the Columbia River were not measured in 2020 due to limited sample collection operations from the COVID-19 pandemic.